idfy-io/docs/apidocs.md

 * Delte: Delete a resoure.

 ## Formats
 The Idfy API only support json format at the time beeing.
 All request must use the Content-type header set top application/json.
 The json will use camelCasing.
 All request must use the UTF-8 encoding.
+All responsens will be in UTF-8.
+All file download will be a standard http download result.

 ## Idempotent Requests
 The APIs supports idempotency for safely retrying requests without accidentally performing the same operation twice.
 For example, if a request to create a new document fails due to a network connection error, you can retry the request with the same ExternalId  to guarantee that only a single document/identification is created.